 At the Container step of the wizard, select a service account that will be used to access the created repository, specify a location where the repository will be created, and configure immutability settings for the repository.

 In the Account section, select a service account whose permissions Veeam Backup for Microsoft Azure will use to create the new repository in the target Azure blob container and further to access the repository when performing data protection and recovery tasks.
-It is recommended that you check whether the selected account has all the required permissions to perform the operation.
-For more information on permissions required for the service account, see Service Account Permissions.
+The specified service account must be assigned permissions listed in section Repository Permissions.